8 Data import

 and write_tsv()

-The most important arguments are x
+.
+The most important arguments to these functions are x

-(the data frame to save), and file
+(the data frame to save) and file

 (the location to save it).
 You can also specify how missing values are written with na